henriquevsj/stream-chat-react-native-Public/README.md

 ## SAST

-For the SAST analysis I chose to use two tools, SonarQube and CodeQL.

 **CodeQL**

 As I need to deliver this activity via GitHub and the repository must be public, I chose a tool with native integration and free to use as long as it is in public repositories, CodeQL.